 - Puppet is written in Ruby that supports Domain Specific Language with Ruby.
 The language used in Puppet is declarative similar to JSON or XML.
 The desired state should be described first in Puppet that constraints the use of the tool.
-Chef is written in Ruby with DSL and has prototype programming.
+The chef is written in Ruby with DSL and has prototype programming.
 The language is imperative where all the features of Ruby are used.

-- Chef is installed through shell script which is not secure enough for the codes.
+- The chef is installed through shell script which is not secure enough for the codes.
 Puppet is installed through manual instructions in supported repositories.
-A DNS setup is needed for orchestration of nodes in Puppet.
+A DNS setup is needed for the orchestration of nodes in Puppet.
 For configuration, Puppet requires a client certificate for client system configuration.
 The configuration is managed using Puppet DSL.
 In Chef, a workstation which is a container of all configurations is used that passes the configuration to the master.
 Ruby DSL is used to manage configuration in Chef.
 Third-party can be used for installing Puppet and Chef.

 - The configuration files such as recipes and cookbooks are created in Chef while manifests and modules are created in Puppet.
 The resources and general concepts of configuration are explained with the terms and the user must be familiar with the configuration files.
 All the culinary terms are used in Chef Project.
 A chef is tested using Test Kitchen, again a culinary term whereas Puppet is tested using standard tools like RSpec and Cucumber.

-- In Puppet there are many plugins for Emacs, Vim, Atom, Sublime Text and IDEs.
+- In Puppet, there are many plugins for Emacs, Vim, Atom, Sublime Text, and IDEs.
 Though we have plugins in Chef they are not used inside the project and are not fully configured.

 - Chef and Puppet provisions DevOps tools.
 Chef automate is called as one-stop for automation in Chef provisioning of application automation.
 Puppet automation is called Puppet Enterprise Console which makes the customers automate the applications in Puppet.

 - In Puppet, it checks the progress of Puppet DSL over Ruby.
 DevOps automation is the focus of Chef.
 Configurations are distributed to all nodes by push method in Puppet.
 Chef supports only the pull process.
-Chef’s price is lower than the Puppet.
+The chef’s price is lower than the Puppet.
 Puppet is costlier among all the configuration tools.

 Comparison Table of Chef vs Puppet